Wimbledon Mini & Youth Rugby Club

 The size of the club is now such that we have had to expand into the neighbouring fields or we would just not fit everyone into the space available.
 The clubs has a 50-year lease on the main grounds and is in the process of agreeing a 30-year lease on the grounds next door.
 The fact that this is being done is testimony to another change.
 The Mini & Youth section are now very much part of WRFC and applying for the lease supports this as our need is as high as that of the main club.
 The main club enjoys being part of a wider rugby community, particularly with a mini section as strong as ours.
 It is also looking forward to a few first team players coming through and in the meantime enjoys our other contributions like painting the club house and laying a new floor as a willing band of volunteers did recently, or watching the new TV we provided the year after.

 Equally importantly we are now ready for a new chapter in our history.
-We now have teams from under 6 to under 18.
-We have had our RFU Seal of Approval & Clubmark renewed and to put up a good showing at all the county festivals this year.
-Our youth teams are all doing well in their respective leagues and we field players at county level on a regular basis.
+We now have teams from under 5 to under 18.
+Our youth teams consistently do well in their respective leagues and we field players at county level on a regular basis.

 So what’s next?